 - We will send you an external appeal request form authorizing the release of your medical records to an IRO with the written decision of your internal appeal.
 You may also write to us directly to request an external appeal. - You must file your request for external review with the Alaska Division of Insurance within 180 days of the date you got our internal appeal letter.
-You can request an extension of the 180-day deadline by sending us a written request that includes the reason why you believe an extension should be granted.
-You must include the signed external appeal form you received from us.
-You may also include medical records and other information. - The Alaska Division of Insurance will provide your request to Premera within one working day.
-Premera will complete a preliminary review within five working days to determine whether the request is eligible for external appeal.
-For urgent external appeals, Premera will complete the preliminary review immediately. - If your request is eligible for external appeal, the Alaska Division of Insurance will assign an IRO to review your appeal.
+You can request an extension of the 180-day deadline by sending the Alaska Division of Insurance a written request that includes the reason why you believe an extension should be granted. - You must include the signed external appeal form you received from us.
+You may also include medical records and other information.